AntiMach/osu-receptor/README.md

 However, doing this will get rid of every file needed to adjust the skin.
 You can always just delete `ffmpeg.exe` when distributing, since this file is automatically downloaded when needed.
 Any other files were either generated or added by yourself, of which you can delete at your own discretion.

+## Using the boilerplate
+If you want to start a skin from 0, you can make use of the boilerplate release here: https://github.com/AntiMach/osu-receptor/releases/tag/boilerplate

+Install it and enjoy!